-Annotated Checklist of the Plants of Sudan and South Sudan
+Annotated Checklist of the Plants of Sudan and South Sudan - COMPLETED

 Dr Maha Kordofani and Dr Iain Darbyshire (RBG Kew) studying one of only two known specimens of the Sudanese endemic Peristrophe (= Dicliptera) lanceolata, a propo

 The Republic of Sudan and the recently seceded Republic of South Sudan together cover a vast area of tropical northeast Africa, ranging from hyper-arid desert in the north to rainforest and extensive wetlands in the south, and contain a diverse flora estimated at c.
 4000 species.
 They are the only countries within the Drylands Africa remit without a recent completed or ongoing Flora project.
 The most recent country-wide account is the “Flora of the (Anglo-Egyptian) Sudan” of Andrews (1950–56) which, whilst providing a useful starting point for a modern checklist, is estimated to cover only c.
 60% of the total species and the taxonomy requires much updating for the majority of plant groups.
 Excellent recent accounts focussing upon specific localities have been published, most notably “The Flora of Jebel Marra” by Wickens (1976) and “Flora of the Sudan-Uganda border area east of the Nile” by Friis & Vollesen (1998–2005), but vast areas of the two countries remain uncovered.
 An updated, accurate and comprehensive checklist is therefore sorely needed to provide a baseline reference for future botanical and conservation work in the Sudan region.